 Now you’re ready to get your frying on!
-In a dutch oven, heat oil (I used canola oil) over medium-high heat until the oil temperature reaches 350 degrees F.
+In a dutch oven or large pot, heat oil (I used canola oil) over medium-high heat until the oil temperature reaches 350 degrees F.

 Using a 1/3-cup, scoop batter and transfer into the oil.
 The recipe recommends doing 5 at a time, but I did 3 since I was nervous about them all touching each other and sticking together.
 Once the batter is in the oil, press down on it lightly with the back of a spoon to flatten.
 I probably should have done this more.

 Fry the fritters, trying your best to keep the oil at 350 degrees, and no lower than 325 degrees.
 You should flip the fritters after 2-3 minutes and let them fry an additional 2-3 minutes on the other side.

 Once golden, transfer the fritters to a wire rack on a rimmed baking sheet.
 Make sure you bring the oil temperature back up to 350 degrees before adding the remaining batter to it.
 Let the fritters cool a bit before icing.

 I should mention that Chris walked into the kitchen at this point and said “ooh, fried fish?”
 UM.
 I wanted to yell, “DO YOU NOT SMELL THE DELICIOUS APPLE SPICE FRAGRANCE THROUGHOUT THIS HOUSE?!”

 OK, so admittedly, these did look a little like fried fish at first… they totally need some icing.
 But don’t worry because the apple fritter icing is easy to make!

 Just whisk all of the ingredients together in a medium bowl until smooth.